elytre/elytre/README.md

 ## Usage

-For your Walden site to be built successfully, your project directory will require at least three files:
+For your elytre site to be built successfully, your project directory will require at least three files:

 - a `site.yaml` file specifying your site's info and configuration (see